Lazy-loading translations

 };

-};When you run ember serve or ember build -prod, you will find translations (as JSON files) in the dist/translations folder.
+};When you run ember serve or ember build -prod, you will find translations (as JSON) in /dist/translations.

 my-app